Holmeswww/AgentKit/docs/source/node in agentkit.rst

     :alt: Illustration of what's happening inside a node in AgentKit

     Each node in AgentKit takes outputs from its dependencies and outputs a string to complete a predefined subtask.
 The orange components (After-query) are optional and can be further customized with minimal programming through the AgentKit API.
-    Left: The evaluation process inside a node consists of compose and after-query.
+    **Left**: The evaluation process inside a node consists of compose and after-query.
-    Right: Nodes can be dynamically added/removed during the inference time.
-For example, the after-query operation of :math:`n_7` adds a conditional node :math:`n_{+}/n_{-}` based on a yes/no answer from the LLM to the node query.
-This induces conditional branching.

 Compose
 ----------------